MatrixRequirements/matrix-sdk/README.md

 ## How to update (for Matrix Requirements developers)

-Copy the declaration file produced by the Clouds client build into this directory (`matrix-client-server/server/Clouds/client/build/js/matrixApi.d.ts`).
+Copy the declaration file produced by the Clouds client build from this location (`matrix-client-server/server/Clouds/client/build/js/types/matrixapi/index.d.ts`), and rename it to matrixApi.d.ts.

 If a new version is made, update the version number in the package.json file, and publish it with `npm publish`.